bl24f/bl24f/README.md

 machine learning, probabilistic modeling, and data analytics, while also never skipping leg day. 🏋🏽‍♀️

-My goal is to build intelligent systems at the intersection of math and real-world impact.
+My goal is to build intelligent systems that create real-world impact.

 ---